Prat-21/Maven-Market-Report/README.md

 ## Maven Market Project

 For this project, I used Power BI to clean, analyze and visualize a data set from Maven Analytics called Maven Market.
-Maven Market is a business which owns a variety of grocery stores of differing sizes across multiple countries including the United States, Canada and Mexico.
+Maven Market is a business which owns grocery stores in USA, Canada and Mexico.

 In this dashboard analysis, I will review the insights I gained while creating the report.
 This project was a bonus project from the Power BI Desktop For Business Intelligence Course from Maven Analytics.